The Ballad of the Sad Café: Adaptations

 The Ballad of the Sad Café was adapted into a stage play of the same name by Edward Albee in 1963.

 Albee's play was adapted by screenwriter Michael Hirst into a 1991 film of the same name starring Vanessa Redgrave and Keith Carradine.

-The Sad Café is a song based on The Ballad of The Sad Café, recorded by New York-based rock band Streetlight Circus and released on their 2016 album "Needle Down."
+"The Sad Café" is a song based on The Ballad of The Sad Café, recorded by New York-based rock band Streetlight Circus and included on their 2016 album Needle Down.

+The Ballad of the Sad Café was inspiration for the 1987 film Bagdad Cafe, written and produced by Percy Adlon and his wife, Eleanore.
+Adlon also directed the film which starred Marianne Sägebrecht, CCH Pounder and Jack Palance.